50 Fun and Unique Things to Do in Gainesville TODAY

 12. Watch the University of Florida Games at Ben Hill Griffin Stadium

-University of Florida Football Stadium Gainesville Florida Steve Spurrier Field
+University of Florida Football Stadium Gainesville Florida Steve Spurrier Field.
+Keep reading to find out what to do in Gainesville Florida.

 University of Florida Entrance Sign